danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

   let num =9;
   push();
   translate(width/2, height/2); //move things to the center
-  // 360/num >> degree of each ellipse' move; frameCount%num >> get the remainder that indicates the movement of the ellipse let cir = 360/num*(frameCount%num);  //to know which one among 8 possible positions. rotate(radians(cir));
+  // 360/num >> degree of each ellipse's movement; frameCount%num >> get the remainder that indicates the movement of the ellipse let cir = 360/num*(frameCount%num);  //to know which one among 8 possible positions. rotate(radians(cir));
   noStroke();